hrfee/jfa-go-wiki/content/docs/bots/discord-faq.md

 # Discord FAQ

+### How do i setup slash commands?

+If you've followed the setup process recently, this should work by default.
+If not, you'll need to go through the setup process again starting from step 6.
+You'll also need to kick and re-add your bot using the new link.

 ### How does this work?

 * There is a `Link Discord` button on the sign-up form.
 When clicked, the user is given a short PIN code (e.g. `AB-CD-EF`).
-* If the user is already a member of your Discord server, they send `!start` (or your own command) to the channel you set in "Settings > Discord > Channel to monitor".
+* If the user is already a member of your Discord server, they send `/start` (or your own command) to the channel you set in "Settings > Discord > Channel to monitor".
 If they aren't a member, you can enable "Provide server invite" in settings to display an invite next to the PIN.
-* After sending the start message, they receive a DM from the bot asking for the PIN.
+* After sending the start message, they are asked to send `/pin <PIN>` where PIN is the one shown on the form.
 Once they send it, they return to the sign-up form.
 * Once the user has signed up, notifications, password resets, announcements and such can be sent to them via Discord.

 You can also connect a Discord user to a Jellyfin account in the Accounts tab if the user's already signed up.